JaineshPathak/CSC8502-Graphics-Project/README.md

-# CSC8502 - Elden Ring Theme
+# CSC8502 - Graphics Project

 The task was to make an fantasy style level in OpenGL and C++.
 I exported the meshes with animations from Unity to the format accepted by NCLGL library framework.